Both full and new moon days are observed as yoga holidays in Ashtanga Yoga.

 Besides the tradition, moon days are there to provide us days to rest.
 It is recommended to do Ashtanga Yoga six days a week and the practice is quite demanding.
 Because people tend to feel worse on the days preceding the time when moon is at its peak (overstimulated before full moon and tired before new moon) those days are advised to be our rest days.

 Moon days provide time for rest especially for those who practice on a daily basis in Mysore classes.
-Therefore on those days in the morning I will teach a Moon Day class – a restorative sequence, followed by a long relaxation, pranayama or a talk.
+Therefore on those days in the morning I will teach Moon Day classes – a restorative sequence, followed by a long relaxation, pranayama or a talk.
 The evening classes take place as usual, but students are advised to do a light and gentle practice.

 Time: 6:30-7.45.
 We will practice together so please come on time.
 If you need you can leave earlier though, skipping the last 10-15 minutes of closing poses and relaxation.